Objectives To investigate recorded poor insight in relation to mental health and service use outcomes in a cohort with first-episode psychosis.

 We did not directly incorporate patient and public involvement (PPI) into this particular analysis, but the SLaM Biomedical Research Centre Case Register used in the study was developed with extensive PPI and is overseen by committees that include service user and general public representatives.

-From the cohort of 2026 individuals, 991 (48.9%) had at least one recording of poor insight within 1 month either side of their registration with the early intervention service.
+From the cohort of 2,026 individuals, 927 (46%) had at least one recording of poor insight within one month either side of their registration with the early intervention service.
 The sample characteristics and their associations with recorded poor insight are summarised in table 1.
-This was more common in the youngest and oldest members of the cohort, in those who were recorded as being a student or unemployed and in those not recorded as using cannabis.
-It was least common in patients of Asian ethnicity, in those who were married and in homeowners.
-Poor insight was most commonly recorded in schizoaffective disorder, schizophrenia and ‘other’ diagnosis and least common in bipolar disorder.
+This was more common in patients aged 26-35, in those without recorded employment and those using cannabis.
+It was least common in patients of White ethnicity, those without recorded relationship status and those with accommodation status recorded as ‘other’ or ‘council tenant’.
+Poor insight was most commonly recorded in bipolar disorder, schizophrenia and drug-induced psychosis, and least common in depression.